The New York City Criminal Attorneys for Your Shoplifting or Petty Larceny Charge

 S 155.25 Petit larceny.
 Petit larceny is a class A misdemeanor.

 While there are a great many people who make quite a living for themselves by shoplifting, more often than not, those prosecuted are individuals who have either made a mistake or have a diagnosed compulsion.
-Here at BUKH LAW FIRM we act as aggressive advocates to have the case dismissed, mitigated, or pled to a minor offense.
+Here at Bukh Law Firm we act as aggressive advocates to have the case dismissed, mitigated, or pled to a minor offense.
 We understand life’s complexities and will be your best advocate in the courts.